tamtran4869/E-commerce-analysis/Website_performance_analysis.md

 	GROUP BY website_session_id
 	) AS funnel_flag;
 ```

-Note: In this case, we can not use COUNT and PARTITION BY because it returns distinct sessions of each step but can not show the tunnel path of specific session.
+Note: In this case, we can not use COUNT and PARTITION BY because it returns distinct sessions of each step but can not show the tunnel path of a specific session.

 #### Command & Results
 ```